razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 = What is logged in cookie? =

-Logged in cookie is a special cookie this plugin sets upon user loggin.
+Logged in cookie is a special cookie this plugin sets upon user login.
 Varnish Cache uses this cookie to bypass caching for logged in users.

 This is a small step towards securing your site for denial of service attacks.
 Denial of service attacks can happen if the attacker bypasses Varnish Cache and hits the backend directly.
 With the current configuration and the way Wordpress works, this can still happen with POST/AJAX requests.

 == Changelog ==

 = 1.4 =
-* Varnish Cache configuration files generator
+* Varnish Cache configuration generator
 * added `logged in cookie`.
 This replaces the logged in admin/user based on Wordpress standard cookies to bypass caching
 * moved backends to conf/backend.vcl
 * moved ACLs to conf/acl.vcl